mmagnus/EmacsOrgModeClockingXBar/README.md

 I have been using this for 2 years, and it's pretty robust.
 I didn't have time to share it before.

-Can also be easily used with [Conky](https://github.com/brndnmtthws/conky), or anyother system monitor if you can `cat ~/.OrgModeClockingXBar.txt`)

 [Reddit discussion](https://www.reddit.com/r/orgmode/comments/ytdsho/orgmodeclockingxbar_see_a_task_when_you_clock_in/)